Dependence Logics in Temporal Settings: Introduction: dependencies over time

+These equations give the dependence patterns $D_{\{x,y\}}\tom x$ and $D_{\{x\}}\tom y$.
+Also, from the two equations, we can infer that inducing the pattern $D_{\{x,\tom x\}}\tom\tom x$.
+As we shall show later, the latter can be formally derived from $D_{\{x,y\}}\tom x$ and $D_{\{x\}}\tom y$ using a Hilbert-style proof system for the logic $\mathsf{LDTV}$.
+Over abstract state models for dynamical systems, this system already expresses interesting basic facts about temporal dependence.

+In a next step, we extend the logic with function symbols and term identity, allowing for the specification of concrete laws defining dynamical systems.
+We show that both $\LDTV$ and this functional extension have a complete axiomatization and a decidable satisfiability problem.
+We prove these results by spelling out reductions to the dependence logic $\LFD$ which also yield the new insight that the addition of global (as opposed to local) term identities preserves decidability.

+Next, moving closer to ordinary temporal logics, we analyze a general intuition about propositions involving temporalized variables, viz. {\em future truth about variable values is the same as current truth about future values of these variables}.
+To make this precise we add a modality $\tom$ to our language for truth at the next moment of system evolution.
+Via a modal correspondence analysis of the intuition, we then identify the structural conditions needed to make it true.
+As we shall see, this forces us to shift the perspective slightly from state spaces to temporal models with histories of executions for dynamical systems.
+We axiomatize the resulting dynamic dependence logic of `timed models' plus its extension with function symbols and global term identity, and show decidability and axiomatizability using a reduction algorithm to our previous system $\LDTV$ inspired by dynamic-epistemic logic \citep{BMS,Johan-del,hans-del}.

+Finally, we reach the point where merely adding temporalized variables to static dependence logics will no longer suffice in the analysis of dynamical systems.
+We introduce a more general temporal dependence logic $\LTD$ valid for arbitrary dynamical systems which does not support a reduction from the propositional temporal modality to non-modal statements about temporalized variables: the two ways of referring to time have become mutually irreducible.
+We axiomatize this final logic as well and show its decidability: now no longer via reduction techniques, but with a modal filtration-based approach, a much more elaborate version of the one used for analyzing the original dependence logic $\LFD$.

-Our analysis is just a start, and we briefly discuss some extensions that make sense.
-One can view our systems as decidable fragments of richer temporal dependence logics for dynamical systems, in the spirit of multi-agent epistemic-temporal logics \citep{reason-about-knowledge}.
-Another obvious extension is to a topological setting, since dynamical systems often come with topologies on the sets of values for variables, or on the state space itself.
-This line connects with temporal-topological logic of dynamical systems \citep{handbook-dtl,artemov-1997}, but also with much richer continuous dependence notions \citep{AJ-CD}.
-Still more structure would be needed to make good on the suggestion in \citep{AJ-Dependence} that the modal analysis used here might carry over to causality and games.
+Our analysis in this article is just a start, and in a final part we briefly discuss some extensions that make sense.
+First, one can view our systems as fragments of richer temporal dependence languages for dynamical systems which can say more about system evolution over time, in the spirit of multi-agent epistemic-temporal logics \citep{reason-about-knowledge}.
+Another natural extension is topological, since dynamical systems often come with topologies on the sets of values for variables, or on the state space itself.
+This line connects our systems with temporal-topological logic of dynamical systems \citep{handbook-dtl,artemov-1997}, but also with richer logics of continuous dependence \citep{AJ-CD}.
+Finally, given the natural alternative interpretation of modal dependence logic as a logic of information and knowledge, we point out some interesting connections with epistemic-temporal logics of agency \citep{reason-about-knowledge, Benthem2006TheTO,etl-1989}.